michaelbrooks/twitter-feels/README.md

 The provisioning script should have created a Django "superuser" account which you can use to log into the Django admin site at [http://localhost:8080/admin](http://localhost:8080/admin).
-The username is 'vagrant' and the password is 'vagrant.
+The username is *vagrant* and the password is *vagrant*.

-Once you are logged in as the admin account, you can visit the [Status](http://localhost:8080/status) page to view the status of various components of the project.
+Once you are logged in as the admin account, you can visit the [Status](http://localhost:8080/status) page to check on various components of the project.

+### Accessing the VM

+To control the execution of the project, you should log into the VM.
+You can use the convenient `vagrant ssh` command to easily SSH into the machine.

+You can also SSH into the machine with other SSH clients (such as Putty), at `localhost:2222` (username and password are `vagrant`).

+Vagrant itself generates and uses an SSH key to log in, which you can locate using the command `vagrant ssh-config` (look at the IdentityFile field in the output).
+You can refer to this key in other programs that need SSH access to the VM if you want to avoid the username/password.

+Once the VM is started, you also have the ability to log in directly through the Virtualbox window with the username `vagrant` and password `vagrant`.

+> *Fabric commands:* Once you are SSHed into the machine, you can do many
+> common tasks through the [Fabric](http://fabfile.org/) commands
+> defined in `fabfile.py`.
+You can list all of the available Fabric commands with `fab -l`.
+> These are intended to be run *on the virtual machine*.

 ### Configure Twitter streaming

 In order to stream tweets, you need to provide your Twitter API credentials and set some filter terms for streaming with.
+These are stored in the MySQL database.

-First, create an app for your development environment at https://apps.twitter.com.
+If you don't already have some Twitter API credentials to use, you should create an app for your development environment at https://apps.twitter.com.
 Once you have created the app, go to the "API Keys" tab to obtain your API keys.
-Make sure to authorize the app for your own Twitter account to get an Access token and token secret.
+Authorize the app for your own Twitter account to get an access token and token secret.

 Next, add a new set of [Api keys](http://localhost:8080/admin/twitter_stream/apikey/add/) in the Django Admin site.
 Provide your name and email, as well as the API key/secret and access token/secret.